jeffbski/redux-logic/docs/api.md

 ### transform hook (alias for validate hook)

-The transform hook is just another alias for the validate hook which helps you convey the intent of your business logic.
-Since it is the same step it can do the same things validating, transforming, etc. Allow is named next since that is what makes more sense in a transformation type logic.
-Normally you wouldn't need the reject but it is also available.
+The `transform` hook is just another alias for the validate hook which helps you convey the intent of your business logic.
+Since it is the same step it can do the same things validating, transforming, etc. `allow` is named `next` since that is what makes more sense in a transformation type logic.
+Normally you wouldn't need the `reject` but it is also available.

-The transform hook is typically used to modify or augument actions (like adding a unique ID, timestamp, looking up data and including, etc).
+You might use transformations to modify or augument actions (like adding a unique ID, timestamp, looking up data and including, etc).

-Just like with the validate hook you are expected to call the next function (or reject function) one time passing it the modified action or empty `next()` to pass nothing.
-Calling next will enable the process hook to eventually run, but calling reject would prevent process hook from running the same as explained in the validate hook.
-See the validate hook for the details about how it decides whether to pass along the action or dispatch.
-The advanced section discusses how that can be overridden too.
+Just like with the `validate` hook you are expected to call the `next` function (or `reject` function) one time passing it the modified action or empty `next()` to pass nothing.
+Calling `next` will enable the `process` hook to eventually run, but calling `reject` would prevent `process` hook from running the same as explained in the validate hook.
+See the `validate` hook for the details about how it decides whether to pass along the action or to dispatch it.
+The advanced section discusses how that can be overridden.

-The default transform hook is:
+The default `transform` hook is (same as default validation hook):

 ```js
 transform({ getState, action }, next /*, reject */) {